dunkmann00/PrusaPosts/ColorLitho/README.md

 There are two things to note about this.
 First, similar to CustomWipe, I think this might have helped, but I'm not 100% sure.
 There were still zits, but due to the aforementioned time constraints, I wasn't able to print two versions, one with ColorReorder and one without.
-The next problem with this one is you can't use it without a custom build of PrusaSlicer.
+The next problem with this is you can't use it without a custom build of PrusaSlicer.
 When printing something multicolored, PrusaSlicer will order the colors for each layer to start with whichever filament ended the last layer.
 This saves a color change for each layer, which generally is desirable.
 However in this case, we don't want that.
 I need each layer to have all four filaments printing so I can order them according to the amount they print.
 It also isn't as easy as just adding in a manual color change because then you can't use the wipe tower, which I wanted to use.
 So I found the code in PrusaSlicer that reorders the extruders and removed it.
 Then it happily printed all four colors for each layer.
 It was a simple enough change but I'm not sure if there was enough bang for the buck here.
 If interested, [these](https://github.com/prusa3d/PrusaSlicer/blob/97c3679a37e9ede812432e25a096e4906110d441/src/libslic3r/GCode/ToolOrdering.cpp#L357-L363) are the lines you need to remove or at least comment out to get this to work.